Stackato-Apps/node-chat/README.md

-# Ryan's chat demo for node.js
+# Node Chat

-A simple chat application based on node.js with no other dependencies.
-Originally written by the creator of node.js itself.
+A simple chat application in Node.js with no other dependencies.
+Originally written by Ryan Dahl, the creator of Node.js.

 ## Local development